TheCuteOwl/Trap-Stealer/README.md

 # You can do any pull requests, i'll check them and approve or disapprove then

+# Uncoverit.org does not seem to work because of the update, so please uncoverit team, update :3 have a nice day
 <p align="center">
   TrapStealer is a Windows stealer for Discord and much more.
 Steal Time: ~4-9 seconds.
 0 Detection on VirusTotal (Injection too) 159 STARS THANKS Wouldn't have believe this would go so far
 </p>